Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 A dense climber, the plant is going to grow really well in bright light, charming you with its copper-colored leaves that take a dark glossy look when they age.

 Botanical Name: Hoya spp

 Beautiful waxy foliage and fragrant flowers, hoya looks stunning when grown indoors.
 The plant has low watering needs and doesn’t mind if you forget to water it occasionally.
-The trailing stems of this plant are approximately a foot in length along with clusters of aromatic waxy flowers.

 11. String of Pearls

 Growing string of pearls is not as easy as other indoor plants because it’s very delicate needs to be handled gently.
 It tolerates prolonged drought and does well in bright light.

 Here are the best hanging succulents you can grow

 12. Black-Eyed Susan Vine

 Botanical Name: Thunbergia alata

 Black-eyed Susan vine can be grown indoors.
 Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.